 Availability means the person authorized to access the data can access it anytime without hassle.
 It assures you that the system will be fully functional no matter what happens.

 You can access your data anytime in a comfortable manner.
-Having resources makes it possible to access the information comfortably.
+Having resources makes it possible to access information comfortably.

 Availability requires resources to maintain stability and permanent access to the data through updates and fast maintenance.